Restaurant Bookkeeping 101 - [2023] 5 Step Simple Guide

 Gusto Payroll For Restaurants

 I would take a hard look at Gusto Payroll services as an alternative to ADP.
-Gusto has come a long way since it started.
-At first, Gusto wasn't that robust.
+Gusto has come a long way since its start.
+At first, it wasn't that robust.

-However, I would say that Gusto is as good if not better than ADP.
-The pricing is much simpler, cheaper, and easier to understand than ADP.
-They charge a flat monthly fee per month and a per-employee fee.
+However, I would say that Gusto is as good, if not better than ADP.
+The pricing is much simpler, cheaper, and easier to understand than ADP's.
+They charge a flat monthly fee and a per-employee fee.
 However, you can run as many payrolls as you want per month.

 There is also an online employee portal and they have great HR support.